tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ### HPKE Usage in Direct and Key Agreement with Key Wrapping

-In Direct Key Agreement, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the 'ciphertext.'
-In Key Agreement with Key Wrapping, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the 'ciphertext.'
+In Direct Key Agreement mode, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.
+In Key Agreement with Key Wrapping mode, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.

-The sender MUST specify the 'alg' parameter in the protected header to indicate the use of HPKE.
+In both modes, the sender MUST specify the 'alg' parameter in the protected header to indicate the use of HPKE.
 Additionally, the sender MUST place the 'encapsulated_key' parameter in the unprotected header.
-Optionally, the 'kid' parameter MAY be used to identify the static recipient public key used by the sender.
+Optionally, the unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.

 # Ciphersuite Registration